rmetcalf9/dockJob/EXTERNAL_TRIGGER.md

         dd
     }
 }
+ -> Public info in job is caculated and comes out as ExternalTrigger

  - External triggers can be an empty object - means no triggers
  - Trigger passwords generated when trigger setup
    - There are TWO passwords. one in the URI and one not.